-Since April, UV sanitizers have become much more popular, for consumers, corporations, and especially at hospitals.
-New medical and scientific literature confirming the effectiveness of UV sanitizers has also been published in reputable journals.
+Since April, UV light sanitizers have become much more popular, for consumers, corporations, and especially at hospitals.
+New medical and scientific literature confirming the effectiveness of UV light sanitizers has also been published in reputable journals.
 For example:

 - A September 2020 article in Global Health: Science and Practice, authored by nine doctors out of the University of Delaware, documents their process of creating a scalable, low-cost PPE sanitizing system using off-the-shelf UV sanitizer products